 Intervention (NLPI)

-The intervention was a nurse-delivered psycho-educational intervention, based on a self-management approach (de Silva, 2011, Cockle-Hearne and Faithfull, 2010) underpinned by Bandura’s Social Cognitive Theory (1977).
-Study nurses provided individually-tailored information, advice and support, designed to help men self-manage problems, or to cope with symptoms that could not be improved.
-The intervention encompassed the following four domains: understanding the context of prostate cancer treatment; eliciting needs; self-management and behavioural activation; cognitive restructuring (identification of specific situations or thought patterns that cause distress and tailored support for managing these, or onward referral if required).
+The intervention was a nurse-delivered psycho-educational intervention, based on a self-management approach (de Silva, 2011, Cockle-Hearne and Faithfull, 2010) underpinned by Bandura’s Social Cognitive Theory (1977) andencompassing the following four domains: understanding the context of prostate cancer treatment; eliciting needs; self-management and behavioural activation; cognitive restructuring (identification of specific situations or thought patterns that cause distress and tailored support for managing these, or onward referral if required).
 Further details are provided elsewhere (Watson et al., 2014).

 Appointment of the study nurses varied by Region, according to local funding arrangements.
-The study nurses included practice nurses(n=2)(Oxfordshire), who had no prior research experience and who expressed interest in participating in the study to one of the investigators (PR), or primary care research nurses (n=3) recruited through the East of England Primary Care Research Network who had no prior experience of caring for men with prostate cancerAll the study nurses received two days of intensive training which included: information on the best available evidence for the management of treatment side effects; guidance on dealing with psychological issues; communication skills training; information on study procedures; and guidance on when and how to refer men to their general practitioner (GP), secondary care or other support services e.g. incontinence and counselling services.
+The study nurses included practice nurses(n=2)(Oxfordshire), who had no prior research experience and who expressed interest in participating in the study to one of the investigators (PR), or primary care research nurses (n=3) recruited through the East of England Primary Care Research Network who had no prior experience of caring for men with prostate cancer.
+All study nurses received two days of intensive training which included: information on the best available evidence for the management of treatment side effects; guidance on dealing with psychological issues; communication skills training; information on study procedures; and guidance on when and how to refer men to their general practitioner (GP), secondary care or other support services e.g. incontinence and counselling services.
 They were also provided with written materials from Prostate Cancer UK and Macmillan Cancer Support to give to participants as appropriate.
 The training was delivered by a range of relevant experts and included sessions on managing urinary, bowel and sexual dysfunction and hormone-related problems, communication skills, role playing sessions, and an introduction to resources available via Prostate Cancer UK.
 The training was accompanied by an intervention manual .
 (Further details of the training are available from the authors on request).
 A second training session took place six weeks later where nurses were able to discuss experiences of pilot intervention delivery sessions.
 Regular monitoring and feedback was provided throughout the study (via monthly teleconferences with the lead study clinicans (PR/SF), the study PI and trial administrator (EW/EF) to ensure intervention fidelity.
-Wherever possible, a single nurse took responsibility for each patient throughout the delivery of the intervention.

-The intervention involved an initial face-to face appointment in the patient’s own general practice.
-Appointments were tailored to the specific problems of the patient, with nurses using the completed Phase 1 questionnaires as a prompt.
+Intervention delivery involved an initial face-to face appointment in the patient’s own general practice.
+These appointments were tailored to the specific problems of the patient, with nurses using the completed Phase 1 questionnaires as a prompt.
 Further nurse contact (either face-to-face or telephone) was individually tailored, according to need.
 All men received a final follow-up telephone call at 6 months.
+Wherever possible, a single nurse took responsibility for each patient throughout the delivery of the intervention.

 Study nurses were not responsible for routine PSA monitoring.

 Outcome measures